 Rates are a tax levied on all rateable properties within the boundaries of the District of East Pilbara in accordance with the Act.
-The overall objective of the proposed rates in the 2022-2023 drafting of the Shire's Annual Budget is to provide towards the net funding requirements of the Shire's services, activities, financing costs and the current and future capital requirements.
-Council has considered the required rates yield forecast after taking into account all revenue sources, expenditure and efficiency measures as part of budget deliberations.
+The overall objective of the proposed rates for the drafting of the Shire's 2023 - 2024 Annual Budget is to provide towards the net funding requirements for provision of the Shire's services, activities, financing costs, current and future capital requirements.
+Consideration of the required rates yield forecast is after taking into account all revenue sources, expenditure and efficiency measures as part of budget deliberations.

-The importance of achieving an operating surplus towards the Shire's long-term financial sustainability is recognised.
+The importance of achieving an operating surplus towards the Shire's long-term financial sustainability, is recognised as considered planning for our future community needs and aspirations.
 The Department of Local Government Sport and Cultural Industries have prescribed guidelines for local governments to achieve.
-This is the second year of a three year objective to address the Shire's operating budget deficit which has been in deficit by \$9-\$10M for the last 5 years.
+This is the third year of a three year objective to address the Shire's operating budget deficit that was in deficit over previous years.